Culture Compass Treasure Hunts!

 This Treasure Hunt takes place in Ambleside, West Vancouver and online on the northshoreculturecompass.ca

 Over four decades, the Coho Society of the North Shore has worked on many exciting salmon conservation and habitat protection and enhancement projects, all with the aim of protecting salmon for future generations.
 Salmon have an important role in the local ecosystem.
 The Squamish name, Tem Cháyilhen (tum chai-yay-lhen) can be broken down into ‘schay’ (meaning ‘to fast/sacrifice’) and ‘ilhen’ (‘to eat’) so the word means ‘the salmon are sacrificing themselves for us to eat in September’.
-The Salmon & Streams Treasure Hunt was created in September 2021 as a new addition to the Coho Festival.
+The Salmon & Streams Treasure Hunt was created in September 2021 as a new addition to the Coho Festival and these clues can all be found online.